Backstop questions

 You may have seen certain questions more frequently than others and wondered why that happens.
 They are probably backstop questions.

-The poll unit loads news/pop culture questions first, followed by one or two value questions, and then a profile question.
+The poll unit loads engagement questions first, followed by one or two value questions and then a profile question.
 If a question is pinned to the page, it is loaded first.
-If there is no pinned question, an engagement question from a feed is served first.
+If no pinned question is present, an engagement question from a feed is served first.

-If a respondent stays on the page answering questions repeatedly, they may reach the end of the available news/pop culture questions.
-A backstop news/pop culture question will be asked in that case.
-(Backstop questions are news/pop culture questions; they're simply lower priority than others.)
-If there are no backstop questions either, a value question is served.
+If a respondent answers questions repeatedly on the page, they may reach the end of the available engagement questions.
+In that case, a backstop question will be asked.
+(Backstop questions are engagement questions; they're lower priority than others.)
+If no backstop questions are available, a value question will be served.

 Backstop questions can be re-asked at varying intervals from 0 to 30 days.